 [title] Blood and Body of the Tarrasque

-[subtitle] Blood and Body Derived Alchemy, Crafting Material, Drugs, and More
+[subtitle] Blood and Body Derived Alchemy, Crafting Material, D3rugs, and More

 By Jesse Brake & J.M.
 Perkins

 [heading 1] Narku Digs

 Digging.

 Narku knew digging.

 He knew digging in slurry and mud and sand, digging pits to sleep in and digging traps to catch something to eat.
 He knew digging in every callous along the pads of his seven remaining fingers, knew in the ache of his back, knew it on his tongue and in his bones.
 He was slave caste, told by his tribe that he was half-born and good only to dig.
 So he’d dug, lived on scraps, and tried to avoid notice and the beatings that came with it.
 Until after the battle that had smashed his people, left him to wander, till he’d heard tale of a city that had a place for him; that would feed him for digging.